bearddan2000/python-cli-crypto-rsa-encoded/README.md

 uses a 3072 bit key.
 Encryption is done by public key while decryption is by private key.

+RSA should never be used to store passwords.

 ## Tech stack
 - python 3.8